Actively Recruiting

 - Limited or no extraperitoneal metastases; any extraperitoneal metastases must be limited, stable, and treatable

-- Adequate organ function with screening labs within 30 days prior to first HIPEC
+- Adequate organ function with screening labs performed within 30 days prior to first HIPEC

-- Expected survival greater than 3 months at the time of first HIPEC
+- Expected survival greater than 3 months at time of first HIPEC

-- Unresectable disease (bowel or mesenteric involvement) or Peritoneal Cancer Index (PCI) greater than 19
+- Exhibits unresectable disease (bowel or mesenteric involvement) or Peritoneal Cancer Index (PCI) greater than 19

-- Adults aged 18 to less than 81 years at informed consent
+- Adult aged 18 to less than 81 years at time of consent

-- Male participants agree to use contraception during treatment and for at least 95 days after completion and refrain from sperm donation during this period
+- Male participants must agree to use contraception during treatment and for at least 95 days after

-- Female participants of childbearing age who are not pregnant or breastfeeding and agree to use contraception
+- Female participants of childbearing age must not be pregnant or breastfeeding and agree to use contraception

-- Patients with less than 8 rounds of prior chemotherapy at another institution and no prior radiation, ablative procedures, or cytoreductive surgery may enter at second diagnostic laparoscopy step
+- Patients with less than 8 rounds of prior chemotherapy and no radiation, ablative procedures, or cytoreductive surgery may enter at second diagnostic laparoscopy step

 You will not qualify if you...

-- Positive urine or serum pregnancy test within 3 days prior to randomization or treatment
+- Positive urine pregnancy test within 3 days prior to treatment or randomization

 - Known allergy to study medications

-- Hypoxia with pulse oximeter reading less than 92% at rest or need for supplemental oxygen
+- Hypoxia with pulse oximeter reading less than 92% at rest or requiring supplemental oxygen

-- Concurrent malignancy that may interfere with study aims (except certain skin or in situ carcinomas treated curatively)
+- Concurrent malignancy interfering with study aims, except certain skin or in situ carcinomas treated curatively

 - Significant extraperitoneal metastasis

-- Clinically significant cardiac disease including unstable angina, recent myocardial infarction within 6 months, or severe congestive heart failure
+- Clinically significant cardiac disease including unstable angina, recent myocardial infarction, or advanced heart failure

 - Poorly controlled hypertension (SBP ≥150 mmHg or DBP ≥90 mmHg)